-I actually think that for a long time this "aversion to your average house plant" was common in the design world.
-Open any architectural or interior magazine ten years ago, and you'd be challenged to find any greenery.
-But that was back in the day when house plants had broad, waxy leaves in bad shades of green (yes, there is such a thing), and little personality.
+An aversion to the average houseplant once was common in the design world.
+If you flipped through an architectural or interior magazine ten years ago, you'd have been challenged to find anything green.
+That was back in the day when house plants had broad, waxy leaves in bad shades of green (yes, there is such a thing), and little personality.

-Nowadays, as the Internet introduces an ever-broadening array of exotics, and as interior style emphasizes a much more personal approach, it is more than possible for design purists to enjoy a bit of nature inside, as well as out.
-Today's varieties have made a convert of me...
-So much so that I hope to regularly share my favorites, starting with these: my five favorite small-scale plants for apartment living.
+Times have changed.
+Even as the Internet introduces us to an ever-broadening array of exotic plants, interior style has begun to emphasize a much more personal approach.
+These days design purists enjoy a bit of nature indoors, as well as out.
+Today's varieties have made a convert of me, so much so that I hope to regularly share my favorites, starting with these: my five favorite small-scale plants for apartment living.

 Above: Almost no one captures the personality of plants like Belgian photographer Mieke Verbijlen.
-Here the backlit leaves of her Pilea peperomiodies look like a cascade of green bubbles.
-Available seasonally from Black Jungle Terrarium Supply, currently out of stock.
+Here the backlit leaves of her Pilea Peperomiodies look like a cascade of green bubbles; $15 from Glasshouse Works.

 Above: Air plants, like this beloved specimen of Kim Ludy's, have a particularly animated quality.
-Individual plants as well as sets are on offer a Air Plant Design Studio; $9 - $60.
-Photo via Ethanollie.
+Individual plants (also known as tillandsias) as well as sets are on offer a Air Plant Design Studio; from $8.99 to $24.99.
+Photograph via Ethanollie.

 N.B.
-This is an update of a post that originally published on March 5, 2013.
+This is an update of a post originally published March 5, 2013.